AardhynLavender/wasm-CRA-demo/README.md

 ### C++

-On the `C++` side, I use the EMSCIPTEN bind header to allow javascript to call the functions, It seems much easier than wrapping the functions with `cwrap`.
-Binding doesn't seem to require defining the signature too.
+On the `C++` side, I use the Emscripten bind header to allow javascript to call the functions, It seems much easier than wrapping the functions with `cwrap`.
+Binding doesn't seem to require defining the signature too ( at least, not for primitive types ).

-We can pass a function pointer to an emscipten function, and provide the name well use to invoke the function in `JavaScript`
+We provide a function pointer and the name we'll use to invoke the function in `JavaScript` to an Emscripten function.
 This also allows use of c++ standard library types like `std::string`

 ```c++
 #include <emscripten/emscripten.h>